jrdnh/jrdnh.github.io/content/posts/create-a-multifamily-financial-model-in-python.md

 # net operating income > effective gross income > potential gross rent > average monthly rent per square foot
 noi.egi.gross_potential_rent.avg_monthly_rent_psf(from_date=date(yyyy, mm, dd), to_date=date(yyyy, mm, dd))
 ```
-Line items should accept any arbitrary `from_date` and `to_date`.
-Annual, quarterly, monthly, or intra-period dates might be required depending on the context of analysis.

 Finally, the model needs to be able to match the equivalent Excel model.
-For example, we want the ability to capture the effect of discrete monthly changes (to mirror an Excel model where columns represent months) even though line item functions should accept arbitrary date ranges.
+In particular, it should be able to capture discrete period changes (to mirror an Excel model where columns represent months) even though line item functions should accept arbitrary date ranges.

-This post discusses some of the successes and challenges in meeting these modeling objectives, it isn't a definitive guide.
-It also does not step through every step of creating this model.
+This post discusses some of the successes and challenges in meeting these modeling objectives.
+It isn't a definitive guide.
+It also does not step through every line of the companion files.

 * [Companion file setup](#companion-file-setup)
 * [Model construction](#model-construction)